breakthatbass/summon/README.md

 vim $HOME/.config/summon/$1
 ```
 Replace `vim` with whatever editor you use.
+See [`scripts/spage`](https://github.com/breakthatbass/summon/blob/main/scripts/spage) for this script.

 ## Customizing syntax highlighting colors
 There are default colors built in, however, they can be customized through the use of environment variables.